smurthy55/bst270_reproducing_police_settlements/README.md

 The plots that have been produced by the code shared in this repository can be compared and accessible in the `./plots` folder.

-Additionally, the knitted outputs obtained are located in the parent directory as a html or pdf file.
+Additionally, the knitted outputs obtained are located in the main directory as well as a html or pdf file.

 ### Getting Started - Version 1 using Conda and Command line